alyssandra-cabading/alyssandra-cabading.github.io/projects/javahospital.md

   <img class="ui image" src="../images/h4.png">
 </div>

-Here are some lines of code from the Patient Class that checks if the parameters are valid before creating a Patient Object:
+Here are some lines of code from the _Patient Class_ that checks if the parameters are valid before creating a _Patient Object_:

 ```js
   public void setTriage(int newTriage) throws PatientException{